'No signs of life' on New Zealand volcano island after disaster 'waiting to happen'

 “This is so hard to believe,” Schade said in a video posted on Twitter as he sped away from the island by boat.
 “Our whole tour group were literally standing at the edge of the main crater not 30 minutes before.”

-The volcano’s last fatal eruption was in 1914, when it killed 12 sulfur miners.
-There was a short-lived eruption in April 2016.
-Daily tours allow more than 10,000 people to visit the volcano every year.
+Ardern praised helicopters who flew to rescue survivors immediately after the eruption.

-‘Whakaari’, as it is known in the Maori language, is New Zealand’s most active cone volcano, built up by continuous volcanic activity over the past 150,000 years, GeoNet said.
+“I want to acknowledge the courageous decision made by first responders and those pilots who in the immediate rescue effort made an incredibly brave decision under extraordinarily dangerous circumstances in an attempt to get people out,” she said.

-Additionial reporting by Barbara Goldberg; Writing by Praveen Menon; Editing by Mark Heinrich and Nick Macfie
+Reporting by Charlotte Greenfield; Additionial reporting by Barbara Goldberg in New York; Writing by Praveen Menon and Sonya Hepinstall; Editing by Nick Macfie and Peter Cooney